poojasundar15/cloud-based-storage-web-application-development-CLOUDPIX/README.md

-# CloudPix: A Scalable Image Storage and Management Application with ReactJS on Cloud
+# CloudPix: A Scalable Image Storage and Management Application with ReactJS and Firebase

 ## INTRODUCTION